citygml4j/citygml-tools/README.md

 # citygml-tools
-citygml-tools is a CLI program that bundles several operations for processing CityGML files.
+citygml-tools is a command line utility that bundles several operations for processing CityGML files.

 ## License